UniDra0318/crazydapper.github-io/readme.md

+![The Website Logo!](/images/logo.png "CrazyDapper Logo")
 # CrazyDapper Website
-![The Website Logo!](/images/logo.png "CrazyDapper Logo")

-An E-Commerce Website Project created by 3 students for their Introduction to Computing Subject We present to you, the CrazyDapper Website
+<p>An E-Commerce Website Project created by 3 students for their Introduction to Computing Subject
+<br>We present to you, the CrazyDapper Website</p>

 School: University of Makati
 College: College of Computing and Information Science